kjleitz/notes/javascript.md

 If I'm not mistaken, you can use arrow functions (which bind `this` to the scope so that it applies to the context where it was defined—bad explanation, look it up) to make this less of a problem (but sometimes you want this behavior, obviously).
 I'll have to write a section on closures, too, I guess.

+### This (`this`)

+`this` is the execution context (whatever called the function, basically).
+Basically, the scope where the function was called.
+It could be an object, an event, another function, etc. A reference to `this` in a function called in the global scope returns the `window` object.

+About strict mode, from Learn.co:

+>In strict mode, `this` remains at whatever it's set to when entering the execution context.
+If it's not defined, it remains `undefined` rather than being assigned the default `window` object.

+We can also use `this` within an event handler to refer to the element that triggered the event.

 ## Console

 Log some stuff: